bearlyonline/ProjectCLIM680/README.md

 AND

-North Atlantic Oscillation Climate Indicies from [NOAA](https://psl.noaa.gov/data/climateindices/list/) that has monthly data from 1948-2023.
+North Atlantic Oscillation (NAO) Climate Index from [NOAA](https://psl.noaa.gov/data/climateindices/list/) that has monthly data from 1948-2023.